 - What should be a part of your estate plan?

 - How can an estate planning lawyer in Minnesota or North Dakota help you?

-What Legal Issues Arise for LGBT Individuals During the Estate Planning Process?
+What Legal Issues Arise for LGBTQ Individuals During the Estate Planning Process?

 The specifics of your situation will determine if there are any special issues that arise that are different from the areas of concern for cisgendered and heterosexual individuals.
 If you are married and simply leaving assets to your same-sex spouse, the estate planning process may not be complicated at all.
 In many other situations, however, there may be additional steps to take to protect yourself, your assets and your loved ones.

 For example, if you have a same sex partner who you are not married to, you may need to make an estate plan to ensure that your partner inherits when you pass away and that your partner can make medical decisions on your behalf if something happens to you.
 Addressing estate tax issues could be important for larger estates, as you can only pass tax-free assets onto your spouse.

 Whether you are married or not, if you are raising children with a same sex partner, the children will only belong biologically to one partner.
 This means that, unless the child has been legally adopted by the other parent, steps will need to be taken to ensure the non-biological parent is given guardianship over the child if something happens to the biological parent before the child reaches adulthood.

 If you are not married and the family members related to you by blood are not supportive of you, you may have a whole host of other issues to address.
 For example, when some transgender people pass away, their family members will memorialize them using their “dead name,” which is the term commonly used for the birth name a transgender person was given at birth before transition.
 You will need to take steps to make sure this does not happen if this is your situation.